 - Practice Nurse and Nurse Associates training – Our Lead nurse is currently establishing a programme for the training of Practice Nurses and Nurse Associates within practice and further information will be available on our website in the near future.

-Dr Akam is our practice lead GP for medical research.
+Dr Sharma is our practice lead GP for medical research.
+Our lead nurse Diane and Health care assistant Alexa are research trained as well.
 We continue to contribute to this field to both enable us to be at the forefront of current medical practice alongside hopefully improving diagnostics and treatments in the long term.

 We are a research ready practice, which means we will have a chance to participate and contribute to clinical studies which in turn helps to develop new treatments and protocols for future.